 Susanna Perry Gilmore*

-Susanna Perry Gilmore enjoys a multifaceted career as a solo artist, chamber musician, and orchestral concertmaster.
+Susanna Perry Gilmore enjoys a multifaceted career as solo artist, chamber musician, and orchestral concertmaster.
 Performing on both modern and period instruments and versatile in diverse styles from classical to fiddling, she is hailed as a player who is both “thrilling and sensitive” by the Memphis Commercial Appeal, “luminous and hypnotic” by the Omaha World-Herald, and “authentic with exquisite good taste” and "rich in tone, bringing musical depth and a human touch" by the Cleveland Plain Dealer.

 After beginning her career as a chamber player, at the age of twenty-six Ms. Gilmore became concertmaster of the Memphis Symphony Orchestra.
 She joined the Omaha Symphony as concertmaster in 2011.
-Since 2014 she has been a frequent guest violinist and co-concertmaster on baroque violin and fiddle with the acclaimed period instrument ensemble Apollo’s Fire (Cleveland), with whom she tours nationally and internationally and appears on the CD Sugarloaf Mountain: An Appalachian Gathering (Billboard Top 10 classical bestseller) and the CD Sephardic Journey: Wanderings of the Spanish Jews (Billboard Top 10 classical bestseller).She is featured on solo fiddle on Apollo’s Fire’s latest cd: Christmas on Sugarloaf Mountain, due to be released on the AVI Record label in December 2018.
+Since 2014 she has been a frequent soloist and co-concertmaster on baroque violin and fiddle with the acclaimed period instrument ensemble and Grammy Award winner Apollo’s Fire (Cleveland), with whom she tours nationally and internationally and appears on the CD Sugarloaf Mountain: An Appalachian Gathering (Billboard Top 10 classical bestseller), the CD Sephardic Journey: Wanderings of the Spanish Jews (Billboard Top 10 classical bestseller), and Christmas on Sugarloaf Mountain.